mchakravarty/welcome-to-fp-workshop/README.md

 This repository contains the supporting material for the [Introduction to Functional Programming](https://lambdajam.yowconference.com.au/proposal/?id=9615) workshop @ the "Welcome to Functional Programming" day of [YOW!
 Lambda Jam, Sydney, 2018 & 2019](http://lambdajam.yowconference.com.au).

 If you like to learn more Haskell, check out our online tutorial [Learning Haskell](http://tutorial.learninghaskell.com).
+This repo also contains the [slides of the introductory presentation](https://github.com/mchakravarty/welcome-to-fp-workshop/blob/master/slides/welcome-to-fp.pdf).